datastaxdevs/workshop-intro-streaming-and-cdc/lab1/source-connector.md

 # The End

 Congratulations!
 You can complete the basics of Apache Pulsar lab.
-Now it's time to extned these concepts into a Pulsar client of your own.
+Now it's time to extend these concepts into a Pulsar client of your own.
 Create one in Java, C#, Go, Node, or Python.

 Please let the session host know you have finished the lab.
 We will be continuing with slides in a bit.